DeanLeong/node-npm-intro/README.md

 **Review Questions:**

-- In your own words, describe what we just did
+- In your own words, describe what we just did.

 ## Working With the File System